Capivasertib (Truqap™)

 How to Take Capivasertib (Truqap™)

 If you miss a dose and realize within 4 hours of the scheduled time, take the missed dose.
-If you miss a dose more than 4 hours from the scheduled time, skip that dose and take the next dose at its normal scheduled time.
+If you miss a dose and realize more than 4 hours from the scheduled time, skip that dose and take the next dose at its normal scheduled time.
 If you vomit after taking a dose, don’t take another one.
 Take your next dose at its scheduled time.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.